Back to Blog

 Do I need a mortgage broker as a first home buyer?

-You don't strictly need one — you can apply directly with any bank — but most first home buyers are significantly better off using a broker.
-Brokers compare 30+ lenders in one conversation, know which lenders are approving low-deposit and First Home Guarantee applications right now, and have a legal best interest duty your bank doesn't.
-The service is free to you (the lender pays them), so there's no downside beyond spending an hour in an initial meeting.
-If you have a complex income (self-employed, contractor, multiple jobs), a low deposit, HECS debt, or want to use a government scheme, you almost certainly need a broker.
+You don't strictly need one — you can apply directly with any bank — but most first home buyers come out ahead using a broker.
+Brokers compare a panel of lenders in one conversation, know which ones are approving low-deposit and First Home Guarantee applications right now, and carry a best interests duty your bank doesn't.
+The service is usually free to you.
+If you have complex income (self-employed, contractor, multiple jobs), a low deposit, HECS debt, or you want to use a government scheme, a broker is almost always worth the hour it takes.

 How do I know if my broker is recommending the best loan?

 Decided a broker is the right call?
-Next step: know how to choose a mortgage broker — the 10 questions to ask in your first meeting and the red flags to walk away from.
-When you're ready, NestPath can connect you with a trusted first-home-buyer broker, or check your borrowing power first so you know what to expect.
+Your next step is knowing how to choose a mortgage broker — the questions to ask in your first meeting and the red flags to walk away from.
+When you're ready, NestPath can connect you with a trusted first-home-buyer broker, or check your borrowing power first so you know what to expect before you sit down with anyone.

 Also explore